About Us

 Bachelor of Science in Natural Resource Management – University of Alaska Fairbanks

-Certified Fisheries Professional – American Fisheries Society
+Certified Fisheries Professional (FP-C) – American Fisheries Society

 NRA Certified Firearms Instructor